 If the bond is waived (that is, you do not have to pay it), you must then take the next step in your appeal.
 You will also need to pay any rent that the judges may have required as a condition for a waiver of the bond.
 If you are not sure what is required, who is to be paid, or when the payments are due, check with the court clerk.
-If you don't make these payments your appeal can be dismissed (which means that your landlord will be able to evict you).
+If you do not make these payments, your appeal can be dismissed (which means that your landlord will be able to evict you).
+In general, the first "next step" after the bond is waived must be taken within 30 days of filing the Notice of Appeal.
+Again, consult a lawyer or the rules of the court.

-If the bond is not waived (that is, you are ordered to pay it), you have 5 days to comply with this decision and to make all required payments to the Housing Court that issued the decision.
+If the bond is not waived (that is, you are ordered to pay it), you have 5 days to comply with this decision and to make all required payments to the District Court.

 - If you do make the payments required, you must then take the next steps in your appeal.
-Again, consult a lawyer or the rules of the court. - If you do not make the payments required by the court during your appeal, your appeal will be dismissed and your landlord can then evict you.
+In general, the first "next step" must be taken within 30 days of filing the notice of appeal.
+Again, consult a lawyer or the rules of the court. - If you do not make the payments required, your appeal will be dismissed and your landlord can then evict you.
 The landlord will do this by getting a document from the court called an "Execution."
 The landlord will then give this Execution to a sheriff or constable, who will move you out if you do not leave voluntarily.
 A sheriff or constable may move you out only between 9:00 a.m. and 5:00 p.m.
 Monday through Friday after giving you 48 hours written notice.
 To try and stop the Execution, use the Booklet 9: Stay form.

-For more information about protecting your belongings if you are facing an eviction see Eviction Storage Law: Protecting the Belongings of Tenants Facing Eviction at www.MassLegalHelp.org/housing/booklets/eviction-storage-law.
+For more information about protecting your belongings if you are facing an eviction see Eviction Storage Law: Protecting the Belongings of Tenants Facing Eviction at www.MassLegalHelp.org/housing/booklets/eviction-storage-law e.